Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/a-layer-based-evaluation-of-signed-language-writing-systems/essay.md

 For each case, the comparison asks:

-- what primary layer the work addresses
+- what primary layer or adjacent-purpose category the work addresses
 - whether it keeps its layers distinct
 - what representational target it privileges
-- what structural unit it centers
+- what primary unit it centers
-- how it handles spatial composition
+- how it handles spatial and sequential organization
 - what sort of text model or technical model it gives
 - how well it is grounded in actual Sutton SignWriting practice and infrastructure
-- whether its conclusions are stronger than its evidence
+- what evidence, maturity, authority, and prior-work engagement support its claims
+- where the layer-level judgment and full-path judgment differ

 ## Why these four cases